NationalGenomicsInfrastructure/miarka-provision/roles/arteria-delivery-ws/files/README.undetermined.md

 This delivery includes sequencing data in FASTQ format, a summary report created with MultiQC, checksums and a copy of the sample sheet used for demultiplexing.

 The FASTQ files named "Undetermined" contains reads that could not be assigned to a sample.
 Note that in cases where demultiplexing is expected to fail e.g. when inline barcode are used, the Undetermined FASTQs are the main data source.
-There might be some reads assigned to samples by chance.
+There might be some reads assigned to individual sample(s) (i.e. <Sample1 id> ... <SampleN id>) by chance.
 These can be disregarded.

 ## Delivery structure
 ```